OWelton-Rosie/regs-helper/README.md

 VITE_API_URL=http://127.0.0.1:8000
 ```

-Copy the example files with:
+The setup script creates both environment files from their respective examples.
+They can also be created manually with:

 ```bash
 cp .env.example .env